codepath-13/clubhub/README.md

 - [x] Each club has a home page
 - [x] User can make a club
 - [x] User can access their preference settings
-- [ ] User can browse through a homepage with all of their clubs
+- [x] User can browse through a homepage with all of their clubs

-**Optional Nice-to-have Stories**
-- [ ] Ability to edit clubs
-- [ ] Ability to edit and delete messages in club chats

 ### 2. Screen Archetypes